youssefalaoui/demo-angular-modules/README.md

 # Useful

-declarations are used to register components that will be used and defined in this module. imports
+Declarations: are used to register components that will be used and defined in this module.
+Imports: are used to import other modules.
+Export: components are private to their module by default.
+To share components between multiple modules, Export is used to declare these components.

-# DemoAngularModules
+# DemoAngularModulesa

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.